 - Built by King D. Manuel I

 - It is decorated in Manueline Style (Portuguese version of Gothic architecture)

 - Built both as a ceremonial gateway and a defense system at the entrance of the Tagus River

 - Unesco World Heritage site since 1983 (in combination with the Monastery)

 - The tower is 30m high (98ft) and 4 storeys

-Once you are able to entre the tower of Belem Lisbon, you first discover the ground floor with the upper battery.
+Once you are able to enter the tower of Belem Lisbon, you first discover the ground floor with the upper battery.
 Several canons are on display.

-You can get down a staircase to the Lower Battery.
-With very low ceiling you will have to squat and there is not much to see..
+You can go down a staircase to the Lower Battery.
+With a very low ceiling you will have to squat and there is not much to see..

 The best part of the visit of the Belem Tower is the first level.
 This is where you can appreciate the decor the most.
 You can see up-close the top of the tower and really appreciate the details in the building.

 This is the cross I was mentioning earlier...